syncfusion-content/asp.netmvc-docs/aspnetmvc/PercentageTextBox/Behavior-Settings.md

 ## Read Only Support

 PercentageTextBox supports read only option.
 When you enable the ReadOnly property to the control, the value cannot be changed in the PercentageTextBox.
-You can set the ReadOnly property as “True” to enable this option.
+You can set the ReadOnly property as “true” to enable this option.

 ### Configure Read Only